ouaibe/dreo-cloudcutter/README.md

 <img alt="BL2028N" src="./images/bl2028n_deshielded.jpeg" width="150" style="  display: block;margin-left: auto;margin-right: auto;width: 50%;">

-Clearly a BL2028N - After much reading on the chip, they're actually a special kind of [BK72xx](https://www.bekencorp.com/en/goods/detail/cid/7.html) (Mostly BK7231M), by Beken, and are well known from the open source community.
+Clearly a BL2028N - After much reading on the chip, they're actually a clone of [BK72xx](https://www.bekencorp.com/en/goods/detail/cid/7.html) (Mostly BK7231M), by Beken, and are well known from the open source community.
 The datasheet for that chip is on the [Elektroda forums](https://www.elektroda.com/rtvforum/topic3951016.html) (end of post attachment).

 Two open source projects actually support these chips: